upbound/docs/content/spaces/attach-detach.md

 ---

 {{< hint "important" >}}
-This functionality is in preview and requires Spaces `v1.3.0`.
+This feature is in preview and requires Spaces `v1.3.0`.
 {{< /hint >}}

 [Upbound]({{<ref "concepts/console">}}) allows you to attach self-hosted Spaces and enables a streamlined operations and debugging experience in your Console.